-As it turns out, not every guitar is suited to play fingerstyle.
-We’ve given you the top 5 best fingersytle guitars so you know where to start, as well as some basics to get you going.
-While it is true that you can finger pick any guitar, you will want to play fingerstyle (otherwise know as “fingerpicking style”) on guitars that are suited for that type of playing.
+As it turns out, not every guitar is a fingerpicking guitar, so today, we have given you the top 5 best fingerstyle guitars so you know where to start, as well as some basics to get you going.
+While it is true that you can fingerpick any guitar, you will want to play fingerstyle (otherwise know as “fingerpicking style”) on guitars that are suited for that type of guitar playing.

 In a hurry?
-You can read my full article for all the details, but to cut to the chase, my top recommended option for most players is the Takamine GD20-NS Dreadnought available here.
+You can read my full article for all the details, but to cut to the chase, my top recommended best fingerstyle guitar option for most players is the Takamine GD20-NS Dreadnought available here.

 Continue reading for the full buying guide…